FamilyWize Prescription Discount Card

 Bus Pass Program

-Through a partnership with Salem-Keizer Transit, the United Way offers bus passes at no cost to local nonprofit organizations for distribution to clients.
-Cherriots’ Go Card program provides one-day bus passes to qualified organizations that serve clients in need of transportation support.
+Through a partnership with Salem-Keizer Transit, United Way of the Mid-Willamette Valley offers bus passes at no cost to local nonprofit organizations for distribution to clients.
+The Cherriots’ Go Card program provides one-day bus passes to qualified organizations that serve clients in need of transportation support.

-The United Way does not distribute bus passes to individuals.
+United Way does not distribute bus passes to individuals.
 Qualified organizations who successfully complete the application process are responsible for distributing passes to those in need of transportation support.
+Printable List (PDF) of organizations that currently have bus passes.

 To apply, organizations must: